andresheredia1/HyBayesCal-pckg/README.md

 `active_learning.py`: Auxiliary functions for the stochastic calibration of model using Surrogate-Assisted Bayesian inversion
 ***

+`nodes_input.txt`: File contains the nodes are required or measured data are available.
+***

 ### use-case-xlsx
 This folder contains the ***.xlsx file which holds the user input parameters for surrogate model construction and Bayesian Calibration.
 Before executing the code, ensure you have the user input data in this Excel (.xlsx) file.
 Modify this file according to the instructions provided in the HINT column.
 It should contain all the necessary parameters for running the simulation.
 At the end of the column, you'll find hints for specific parameters (e.g., Simulation path - hint: Copy the path from the file explorer).
-The results of the simulation will be stored in a sub-folder named "auto-results".
+The results of the simulation will be stored in a sub-folder named "auto-saved-results".

-The **.xlsx file has three main sections to insert data.
+The `.xlsx` file has three main sections to insert data.
 * *TELEMAC*,
 * *ACTIVE LEARNING*,
 * *DEFINE PRIOR DISTRIBUTIONS*.